Permutation inference with a finite number of heterogeneous clusters: Numerical results

 To apply the adjusted permutation test, I view each cluster as an individual regression and separately estimate each of the $q=32$ equations in

 Note that $\zeta_k$ is now simply the constant term in each regression.
 The resulting test statistic $T(\hat{\theta}_n) \approx 0.132$ can be viewed as an alternative point estimate of $\delta$ and is comparable in magnitude to the estimates reported in \citet{angristlavy2009}.
 However, as can be seen in Figure \ref{fig:ag09}, which plots the permutation distribution from 100,000 draws together with the corresponding critical values, the adjusted permutation test only rejects the null of no effect in favor of a positive effect at the 10\% level and barely does not reject at the 5\% level.
 If the fixed effects in the regression do not fully account for the within-cluster dependence in the data, the positive effect for girls may therefore be far less significant than previously reported.
 This result in also line with \citeauthor{angristlavy2009}, who find substantial but statistically marginal positive effects for girls across a wide variety of plausible specifications when they use cluster-robust standard errors.
-Also note that the 5\% and 10\% level one-sided tests performed here are outside the feasible range of the \citet{ibragimovmueller2016} test. \sqed \end{example}
+Also note that the 5\% and 10\% level one-sided tests performed here are outside the feasible range of the \citet{ibragimovmueller2016} test.
+For the \citet{canayetal2014} test, there are $17!/2 \approx 1.78\times 10^{14}$ ways of testing if 15 treated clusters are paired with 15 control clusters and two control clusters are dropped.
+In 1,000 randomly chosen unique pairings, the \citet{canayetal2014} test rejected the null of no effect against $\delta > 0$ for 425 pairings at the 5\% level and in 48 pairings at the 1\% level.
+Any desired conclusion could be reached by choosing a specific pairing. \sqed